iDevBrandon/node-admin/README.md

 ## 12. Logout
 Create a logout route for logout and remove jwt cookie Cover in try...catch... statement to prevent fake authentication

+## 13. Environment variables
+use dotenv to set environment variables